 Anytime you put the words "modern" and "farmhouse" together, it can sound a bit like an oxymoron.
-But for awhile now, homeowners have been pushing the boundaries of farmhouse style away from shabby chic in a more modern direction, by integrating sleek and timeless pieces.
+But for a while now, homeowners have been pushing the boundaries of farmhouse style away from rugged toward a more modern direction by integrating sleek and timeless pieces.
 (Yes, you can have an Amazon Alexa and love farmhouse decor, too).
-This contemporary approach applies to fireplaces as well.
-From concrete surrounds to wood burning stoves, here are 15 ways to give your farmhouse fireplace a modern update while still remaining true to its rustic roots.
+This contemporary approach applies to rustic fireplaces as well.

 1. Make your firewood stash a part of the decor.